ooihuiying/CS3245/README.txt

     in the case where the root query is a NOT query, or when it is evaluated as part of an operand in an OR operator.
     - The NOT operator is evaluated using {all_doc_ids} - {matches}

+Misc:
+We initially used python set intersection, union, and difference operators for the merging, which was faster (~2x) compared to the iterative merge implemented in this submitted version, even with skip lists.

 == Files included with this submission ==

 List the files in your submission here and provide a short 1 line